-"At first we had the impression that the community midwifery service would stay as we were and would amalgamate into the caseload service.
+'At first we had the impression that the community midwifery service would stay as we were and would amalgamate into the caseload service.
 (Then,) Do we apply for jobs or slot into the project?
 It was very frightening, People kept asking are you applying?
 The big thing was... are you doing the right thing if we didn't apply?
-Would you have a job if you didn't?"
+Would you have a job if you didn't?' (fg.cm.'95)

-"We still feel very insecure, this hospital is closing, what is going to happen.
+'We still feel very insecure, this hospital is closing, what is going to happen.
 There are 20 caseload midwives and only 14 of us.
-When the new hospital is built will we have to reapply for our jobs?"
+When the new hospital is built will we have to reapply for our jobs?' (fg.cm.'95)